ritulsingh/30-Days-of-Code/README.md

 # 30-Days-of-Code
-This repository all about the solution of 30 days of code in hackerrank.
+This repository all about the solution of 30 days of code in [HackerRank](https://www.hackerrank.com/domains/tutorials/30-days-of-code).